 NATIONAL FINANCIAL EMPOWERMENT CENTER INITIATIVE

-The CFE Fund announces a new RFP for Financial Empowerment Center technical assistance grants to support additional cities.
-This effort will build upon the launch of last year's $16.2 million initiative, in partnership with Bloomberg Philanthropies, to replicate NYC's Financial Empowerment Centers in five cities.
+The CFE Fund awarded In-Kind Technical Assistance grants to seven additional cities to implement Financial Empowerment Centers.
+This effort will build upon the launch of last year's $16.2 million initiative, in partnership with Bloomberg Philanthropies, to replicate NYC's Financial Empowerment Centers.

 CFE Fund Webinar Series